FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

  Vacant Property Refund Scheme 2018.

- 2018 Debt Management actions.---
+ 2018 Debt Management actions.
+---
 5

 Members welcomed the increase in the collection figures and also the reduction in